Mustafin varieties, moduli spaces and tropical geometry: Introduction

 \textbf{Acknowledgements.} We thank Hannah Markwig for her guidance and proof-reading throughout the preparation of this paper.
-Furthermore, we would like to thank Sarah Brodsky, Michael Joswig, Brian Osserman, Johannes Rau, Frank-Olaf Schreyer, Kristin Shaw, Bernd Sturmfels and Annette Werner for many interesting discussions, comments and suggestions concerning this topic.
+Furthermore, we would like to thank Sarah Brodsky, Michael Joswig, Brian Osserman, Johannes Rau, Frank-Olaf Schreyer, Kristin Shaw and Bernd Sturmfels for many interesting discussions, comments and suggestions concerning this topic.
+Finally, we thank Annette Werner for pointing out a gap in Theorem \ref{thm:equ} (2) in an earlier version of this paper.
 The first author acknowledges partial support by the DFG collaborative research center TRR 195, project A11 (INST 248/235-1).